camillekokoko/camillekokoko.github.io/Hackathon.md

 ### Adelaide MedTech Hackathon by ThincLab: Salud MedAI

+Participated in the Adelaide MedTech Hackathon which is an intensive innovation program that is open to all South Australian tertiary students and the general public with a focus on Healthcare Waste and Medical Dilemmas.

 Challenge: Develop solutions for medical visual question answering to address medical challenges.

 Proposal: Our team at the Adelaide MedTech Hackathon is committed to combining computer vision and natural language processing modalities to address medical challenges through Salud MedAI.